-During the queen’s third birth, guards surrounded the palace and kept a strict watch, but the ogress was still able to sneak into the room and seize the baby; though this time she did not have time to eat it.
+During the queen’s third birth, guards surrounded the palace and kept a strict watch, but the ogress was still able to sneak into the room and seize the baby; though she did not have time to eat it.
 She fled with the baby boy and escaped through the sewers.
 The ogress fell in love with the child and raised him as her own.
 They lived in a cave at the cemetery and ate the corpses brought there.
 Because the boy was human, he couldn’t turn himself invisible like she could, but the ogress gave him a magic root to make it happen.

 The king went straight back to the city and paid the brahmin four thousand coins instead of four hundred.
 He tried to make the Bodhisatta the new king, but he refused the crown, instead insisting he would save his father by sacrificing himself to what they assumed was an ogre.
 The king reluctantly accepted the offer, and in the morning, the Bodhisatta bid his distraught parents, sister, and wife farewell and walked into the forest with the courage of a lion.

 The ogress’s son, waiting in a tree for the king, saw the Bodhisatta approach with no fear.
 “Cruel ogre, I know you well,” he said.
 “Eat me and set my father free.”
 The ogress’s son had never before met a person who didn’t fear death—the Bodhisatta told him he’d never done an evil deed and would surely be born in the glory of heaven—and it frightened him.
-The ogress’s son decided he could not eat such a virtuous man’s flesh, so he told the Bodhisatta to gather firewood, hoping he would take the opportunity to run away.
+The ogress’s son could not bring himself to eat such a virtuous man’s flesh, so he told the Bodhisatta to gather firewood, hoping he would take the opportunity to run away.
 But the Bodhisatta returned, built a fire, and told the ogress’s son about another time (as told in the Sasa Jataka (#316)) he had offered his life to help another.

 In the Lifetime of the Buddha

 The parents of one of the Buddha’s disciples had been reluctant to let their son adopt a religious life, but he begged them and they agreed.
-After five years he fully understood dharma and then went out to live alone and meditate in the forest to reach spiritual insight.
+After five years, he fully mastered dharma, so he went out to live alone and meditate in the forest to reach spiritual insight.
 But after twelve years of striving, he still had not achieved it.
 One day another disciple visited him at his hut and told him that his parents had fallen into ruin.
-With no children around to protect them, their servants and workers had stolen everything and they were now homeless beggars clothed in rags.
-The son began to cry and, realizing he had labored in vain for the past twelve years, decided to leave the sangha and return home to care for his parents.
+With no children around to protect them, their servants and workers had stolen everything, and they were now homeless beggars, clothed in rags.
+The son began to cry, and realizing he had labored in vain for the past twelve years, he decided to leave the sangha and return home to care for his parents.

 The depressed disciple went to listen to the Buddha preach one last time before returning home.
-The Buddha divined this disciple’s situation and so made his morning talk about the virtues of parents.
-Listening to the sermon, the son realized that though it would be difficult, he could remain a disciple and still support his parents; and he resolved to do so.
-He took up abode near their hovel, and from then on he made two daily alms rounds; one for them and a second for himself.
+The Buddha divined this disciple’s situation and made his morning talk about the virtues of parents.
+Listening to the sermon, the son realized that, though it would be difficult, he could remain a disciple and still support his parents, and he resolved to do so.
+He took up abode near their hut, and from then on he made two daily alms rounds: one for them and a second for himself.
 He usually got little food for himself, and some days he got none, so he grew pale and thin.

-The ogress’s son was an earlier birth of Angulimala, a dreaded bandit who cut off a finger of each person he murdered and wore it around his neck, and who later became an enlightened disciple of the Buddha.
+The ogress’s son was an earlier birth of Angulimala, a dreaded bandit who cut off a finger of each person he murdered and wore them around his neck, and who later became an enlightened disciple of the Buddha.
 The ascetic and the Bodhisatta’s sister were earlier births of Sariputta and Uppalavanna, two of the Buddha’s top disciples.
 The queen was an earlier birth of the Buddha’s wife and the Bodhisatta’s father and mother were earlier births of the Buddha’s father and birth mother.